 Hiking and bird watching in Boquete

 A much, much more satisfying tour at Finca Lerida Coffee Plantation & Boutique Hotel was their guided bird watching tour.
 The coffee plantation and hotel take up only a fraction of the 360 acre (145 hectare) property which butts up against the Baru Volcano National Park and the La Amistad International Peace Park.

 Baru Volcano is the tallest mountain in Panama at more than 11,000 feet (3,352 meters) and it’s the centerpiece of a massive protected area which has created a haven for wildlife including more than 500 species of endemic and migratory birds.

 You can honestly do some pretty good bird watching right from the grounds of Finca Lerida (or almost anywhere in the Boquete area).
 We saw hummingbirds of all sorts and a dozen other colorful species we’re not equipped to name.
 Serious bird watching, however, is done on foot along trails that crisscross the property through coffee trees and cloud forest.

 We got up at 7:30 am to meet up with Cesar, a Finca Lerida guide whose father and grandfather both worked on the property.
 Cesar learned about nature and how to guide from his dad in these very hills.

 We also saw a black-headed solitaire which is a plain gray bird with an orange beak and orange feet but it sings a fabulous song.
 We also heard the distinctly synthesized call of the three-wattled bell bird though we were denied a clear sighting.
-Check out our photo essay for an eyeful of even more amazingly colorful birds spotted in Boquete.
+Check out our photo essay full of even more amazingly colorful birds spotted in Boquete.